Foundations in Manual Therapy: Voice and Swallowing Disorders

 $75 off the prevailing rate per therapist.
 This applies to student SLPs, PTs, OTs, and MTs.
 You MUST provide the school and degree program when requesting this discount.
 Contact us to access this discount.

 Registration may be made using the payment links at the bottom of this page.
 If you wish to pay by phone, leave a message or text at 585-244-6180.
-Also, an invoice can be emailed directly to you for payment.
-After payment is received at our office, an email confirmation will be sent to you.
+An invoice can also be emailed directly to you for payment.
+Once payment is received at our office, we will send you an email confirmation.
 After payment, please email us your name, cell number, and class location/dates you are attending.
 The registration form, found at this link, must be completed entirely, or you will forfeit your seat in the class.

 Additional Information